vivekpatel-1962/BRTS-Portal/README.md

 # 🚌 BRTS Portal Backend

-This is a **Backend Project** built using **Java** that provides the core functionality for a Bus Rapid Transit System (BRTS) portal.
+This is a **Terminal based Project** built using **Java** that provides the core functionality for a Bus Rapid Transit System (BRTS) portal.
 The project integrates custom data structures, database connectivity, and multithreading for efficient operations.

 ## ✨ Unique Feature